TakaJoki-Mike/Portfolio/README.md

 ### Please find below the details of a project I worked on:

 **Project Name:** Skyeng Web Application Test for Teachers
+*User-story - The teacher can schedule personal events to serve as reminders for their own meetings.*

 **Tasks Assigned:**